Alex W. Smith Foundation chili cook-off raises money for local students

 “Alex was an avid wrestler and so we want to fund wrestlers and put people through culinary school,” said Terri Smith.

-“We look forward to all of the students lives that will be able to touched by the foundation…the students that will be able to go to college,” said Ashley Smith.
+“We look forward to all of the students’ lives that will be able to be touched by the foundation … the students that will be able to go to college,” said Ashley Smith.

 Giving back makes sense, since serving others was a huge part of Alex Smith’s life.